AndresParacare/App-Tank-Oil/Readme.md

     ```sh
     python main.py
     ```
 2. Log in using your credentials.
-If you don't have an account, create a new one using the "Crear una nueva cuenta" button.
+If you don't have an account, create a new one using the "Create a new account" button or use "admin" as email and name.

 3. Use the dashboard to monitor and control the tank levels.